AmingAndrei/violence.website/content/constructs/weapons/blue_rose.md

 - Capable of firing two rounds per trigger pull, for a total of **three dual-shots per reload cycle**.
 - The weapon’s force output is sufficient to **sever wrist tendons** under prolonged human use.
 A direct hit is reportedly capable of **instantaneous decapitation** or **destruction of reinforced materials**.
 - The Blue Rose is believed to have utilised **custom-forged silver rounds**, distinct from standard lead projectiles, though their exact composition remains unverified.
-These rounds were engineered to interface with the revolver's innate properties, though the weapon itself—not the ammunition—is believed to possess the anomalous traits.
+These rounds were engineered to interface with the revolver's innate properties, though the weapon itself, not the ammunition, is believed to possess the anomalous traits.

 **Anomalous Properties**